Lesson Idea: The Digital Saturation Paper

 Again, the nice part about using Google Docs is that I can monitor progress in class and outside of class.
 In the mornings I can go through each group’s Doc and make notes about anything in the outlines, and later the essay, that needs to be discussed with the group that day before they begin.

 Finally, they begin the rough draft in their Doc on the page after the outlines.
 I require 25 minutes of group attention and input as one person begins typing the essay, this way everyone has a solid sense of what the essay will look like and be able to give input if they don’t like it.
-Students actually surround the person typing so everyone can see the screen.

 Mini-lessons throughout included: story plot review, dialogue, internal dialogue